Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Large-scale forecast at 0.04° resolution

 \section{Large-scale forecast at 0.04° resolution}

-We assess model performance on the extreme rainfall event that struck Beijing on 28 July 2025.
-This event prompted the Beijing Meteorological Observatory to issue a red heavy rain warning, the highest tier in China's system, and ultimately resulted in substantial societal impact, including 30 reported fatalities.
-Our analysis focuses on the period of intense convection, between 15:00 and 18:00 UTC, during which the storm underwent rapid and complex structural evolution (Figure \ref{fig:huabei}a).
+We evaluate our model performance on the extreme precipitation event that affected Beijing, China on July 28, 2025.
+This event triggered a red heavy-rain warning (the highest level in China’s warning system) from the Beijing Meteorological Observatory, and resulted in substantial societal impacts, including 30 reported fatalities.
+Our analysis focuses on the period of most intense convection, from 15{:}00 to 18{:}00 UTC, during which the storm evolved rapidly and developed complex internal structures (Figure~\ref{fig:huabei}\textbf{a}).

-The storm system was composed of two primary convective cells.
-A western cell propagated eastward, producing moderate but widespread precipitation.
-In contrast, the eastern cell was consistently the principal hazardous core, maintaining high intensity.
-Its evolution was highly non-linear.
-As the system propagated southeastward, it underwent significant consolidation and organization.
-Within this consolidating system, the region of extreme precipitation formed a distinct V-shape.
-This internal structure was then characterized by strong differential kinematics: its eastern flank propagated eastward, while its southwestern flank moved toward the southwest and subsequently stalled.
-This complex evolution posed two critical forecasting challenges: first, predicting the intricate morphological changes arising from this differential motion, and second, realistically maintaining the high precipitation intensity without artificial dissipation.
+The storm system comprised two main convective cells.
+A western cell moved eastward, producing broad, mainly moderate rainfalls.
+The eastern cell, situated closer to Beijing, remained the primary hazardous core with persistently high reflectivity.
+Over time, the two systems became more organized and gradually merged, with the heaviest rainfall region evolving into a pronounced V-shaped echo.
+One arm of this V extended eastward, while the other stretched southwest.
+Their motions differed: the eastern arm continued drifting eastward, whereas the southwestern arm shifted slightly southwest before becoming nearly stationary.
+This contrasting motion created strong differential movement within the system, continually reshaping the echo and posing two key challenges for forecasting: capturing the evolving morphology, and maintaining extreme rainfall intensity without artificial smoothing or rapid decay.